 This course provides an introduction to the discipline of archaeology, and is a prerequisite for students wanting to take any further courses in archaeology.
 The course deals with the theoretical and practical aspects of the discipline, including the goals and approaches employed by archaeologists.
-Important topics to be covered are the development of the discipline as a scientific endeavour, the multidisciplinary and specialized nature of modern archaeology, the nature of archaeological fieldwork, types of archaeological sites, types of archaeologists, and the nature of Jamaican archaeology.
+Important topics to be covered are the development of the discipline as a scientific endeavour, the multidisciplinary and specialized nature of modern archaeology, the nature of archaeological fieldwork, types of archaeological sites, types of archaeological evidence, post-excavation procedures, the variety of careers open to archaeologists, and the nature of Jamaican archaeology.